-Sushil acts as a junior alone or as a led junior, with particular expertise defending in complex and long running cases.
-He is instructed in the most serious of cases.
-He specialises in fraud, violence, serious organised crime, and motoring offences.
-He has extensive experience in defending professionals, high profile, and high net worth individuals facing prosecutions, notably in relation to motoring offences and offences of violence.
+Sushil is instructed in serious and complex cases.
+He specialises in fraud, motoring offences, and general crime.
+He has extensive experience in defending professionals, high profile, and ultra-high net worth individuals facing prosecutions, notably in relation to fraud and motoring offences.